 In her capacity, Shea works closely with the 311 Call Center to log and review complaints and partners with the appropriate city departments to investigate them on a case specific basis and work toward a resolution.
 She is a liaison to residents, elected officials, local businesses, community groups and organizations, federal and state agencies.
 Shea also represents the Mayor at public forums and works with the city’s neighborhood associations.
 In addition to constituent work, Shea sits on several different internal committees.

 Shea formerly served as a Mayoral Aide, being involved in a broad range of day-to-day operations and activities.
 She continues to act as direct support to the Communications Director.

 Shea earned her B.A. in Political Science and Legal Studies at UMass Amherst and went on to study at Northeastern University School of Law.
 Prior to joining the Mayoral staff, she worked as Marketing Coordinator for a mid-sized law firm in Springfield.
 She is a proud Springfield native and resident.

-As the executive assistant to the Mayor, Mitchell provides daily office support; which includes calendar management, scheduling and the coordination of office logistics.
-Additionally, Mitchell handles information management, coordinates proclamations, assists departmental staff and constituents in conducting business with the Mayor's Office, as well as working closely with the Chief of Staff on special projects.
+As the executive assistant to the Mayor, Marrero provides daily office support; which includes calendar management, scheduling and the coordination of office logistics.
+Additionally, Marrero handles information management, coordinates proclamations, assists departmental staff and constituents in conducting business with the Mayor's Office, as well as working closely with the Chief of Staff on special projects.

-As Mayoral Aide, Lavar Click is involved in a broad range of day-to-day operations and activities He is a liaison to residents, elected officials, local businesses, community groups and organizations, federal and state agencies.
-He also represents the Mayor in public forums.
-Mayoral Aides are assigned to work with specific neighborhood associations within the city, though they will be familiar with all of them.
+As a Mayoral Aide, Shenell Ford is involved in a broad range of day-to-day operations and activities.
+She is a liaison to residents, elected officials, local businesses, community groups and organizations, and state and federal agencies.
+She also represents the Mayor in public forums.
+Mayoral Aides are assigned to work with specific neighborhood associations within the city, though they are familiar with all of them.

 All members of the Mayoral Staff reside in Springfield.